 Contact your homeowner’s insurance company to see if it offers a discount or premium reduction to people who have a standby generator.
 Before you buy and install the generator, it is a good idea to verify your insurance company’s requirements.
 The insurer will most likely require you to show proof that the generator is permanent and that it has been installed by a professional.
 If a discount is available, it might reduce your premiums by as much as 10%.

-SMO Energy Installs Standby Generators Across Southern Maryland
+SMO Energy Services Standby Generators Across Southern Maryland